glebshbv/glebshbv/README.md

 ### Hi there 👋

+* My name is Gleb Shabanov
+* I am interested in AI, Python and AlgoTrading

 <!--
 **glebshbv/glebshbv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.